East Versus West: How Countries Fare On Parental Leave Across The World

 We at JobsForHer call on corporate India to join hands with us in our mission to bring more Indian women back to work.
 We also hope that the government takes a page out of the books of other countries’ family-friendly policies, highlighted in this article.

 Is your company ready to diversify?
 Then look no further!
-Sign your company up on JobsForHer TODAY and gain access to this incredible talent pool of experienced, qualified women returnees, available at no notice period!
+Sign your company up on JobsForHer TODAY and gain access to this incredible talent pool of experienced and qualified women, available at no notice period!
 AND write to email@example.com to learn how we can work with your company end to end, showcasing you as a company that women returnees should want to work for.